Tyreek Hill Player Prop Bets for NFL Week 11 | Kansas City vs. Dallas 11/21/2021

 Matchup vs. Dallas

-- Hill's 64 receiving yards in his one matchup against the Cowboys are 23.5 fewer than his over/under for Sunday's game.
+- Hill had 64 receiving yards in one career matchup against the Cowboys, 23.5 fewer than his receiving yards prop bet over/under for Sunday's game (87.5).

 - Hill caught a touchdown pass in that game against the Cowboys.

-- The Cowboys are conceding 270.1 passing yards per game this season, the NFL's 23rd-ranked pass defense.
+- The Cowboys are giving up 270.1 passing yards per game this year, the NFL's 23rd-ranked pass defense.

-- With 14 passing TDs conceded this season, the Cowboys defense is ranked 14th in the league.
+- The Cowboys have given up 14 passing TDs this season (1.6 per game), ranking them 14th among NFL defenses.

 Recent Performances